 * @param _spender the address that has been authorized by the bondholder

-* @notice Authorizes `_spender` account to manage `_amount`of their bonds
+* @notice Authorizes `_spender` account to manage `_amount`of their bond tokens

 * @param _spender the address to be authorized by the bondholder

-* @param _amount amount of bond to approve. _amount MUST be a multiple of denomination
+* @param _amount amount of bond tokens to approve

 * @param _spender the address to be authorized by the bondholder

-* @param _amount amount of bond to remove approval; _amount MUST be a multiple of denomination
+* @param _amount amount of bond tokens to remove from allowance

 * @param _to the address to send the bonds to

-* @param _amount amount of bond to transfer. _amount MUST be a multiple of denomination
+* @param _amount amount of bond tokens to transfer

 * @param _data additional information provided by the token holder

-* @notice Moves `_amount` bonds from an account that has authorized through the approve function
+* @notice Moves `_amount` bonds from an account that has authorized the caller through the approve function

 * @param _from the bondholder address